NBP77/budget-tracker/README.md

 ## Credits

-I was able to do most of this based of the activities we have done in class.
+I was able to get most of this application done by referencing the activities.